How to Run Your Heat

 |7.
 Qualification for the National Finals|

-At the national finals there will be prizes for individuals and also for the school with the best performance.
-Of course not all those qualifying will wish to travel to the finals, but we hope that many will choose to do so.
+At the national finals there will be prizes for individuals and also for both the senior school and the junior/primary school with the best performance.

-There will be an entry fee per player of £7.50 for the national finals for those who played in a heat and £10.00 for those who have not.
+There will be an reduced entry fee for the national finals if they played in a heat, a higher fee if not.
 Entries must be received before the advertised cut-off date.

 We want to help you as much as possible to enjoy the UK Go Challenge.